Milton, GA

 ADA Transition Plan

-Community Place handicapped parking spotsIn line with the Americans with Disabilities Act, the City will assess whether there are physical obstacles that limit individuals with disabilities’ accessibility at City-owned facilities (including buildings, park facilities and programs, and in the public right-of-way).
-If corresponding issues are identified, recommendations will be made on how to address them that may be considered as part of the City’s regular annual budget process.
+In line with the Americans with Disabilities Act, the City will assess whether there are physical obstacles that limit individuals with disabilities’ accessibility at City-owned facilities (including buildings, park facilities and programs, and in the public right-of-way).
+The City is developing recommendations to address issues and eliminate barriers for individuals of all abilities, which will be incorporated into an ADA Transition Plan.
+The implementation of recommendations will be considered as part of the City’s regular annual budget process.

 Traffic Calming Demo

-traffic calming bethany at bethany2This involves developing a toolbox of countermeasures that the City can deploy to improve efficient operations and reduce crashes at roundabouts.
-Initial data will be collected at two roundabouts – Hopewell Road at Bethany Bend and Hopewell Road at Thompson Road – to inform this initiative.
-Countermeasures will likely include traffic calming devices, striping modifications, signage modifications, and other relatively low-cost, quick-to-implement improvements.
-While the countermeasures are being piloted, the City will collect data to gauge their effectiveness.
+This involves developing a toolbox of countermeasures that the City can deploy to improve efficient operations and reduce crashes at roundabouts.
+Data has been collected at two roundabouts – Hopewell Road at Bethany Bend and Hopewell Road at Thompson Road – to inform this initiative.
+Countermeasures are being developed that include traffic calming devices, striping modifications, signage modifications, and other relatively low-cost, quick-to-implement improvements.
+Some of these countermeasures will be piloted, and the City will collect data to gauge their effectiveness.

 QUESTIONS AND ANSWERS